Crosstalk

-In electronics, crosstalk is any phenomenon by which a signal transmitted on one circuit or channel of a transmission system creates an undesired effect in another circuit or channel.
+In electronics, crosstalk (XT) is a phenomenon by which a signal transmitted on one circuit or channel of a transmission system creates an undesired effect in another circuit or channel.
 Crosstalk is usually caused by undesired capacitive, inductive, or conductive coupling from one circuit or channel to another.

+Where the electric, magnetic, or traveling fields of two electric signals overlap, the electromagnetic interference created causes crosstalk.
+For example, crosstalk can comprise magnetic fields that induce a smaller signal in neighboring wires.